Fryrvo/JAMF-Bypass/README.md

 * member.edu.3000619.jamfschool.com
 * apne1-jschool-prod240117.alb.internal.jamfcloud.com

-it highly recommended to get an list form jamf-domains.txt
+it highly recommended to get an list form `/jamf-domains.txt` Feel free to modify, share, or build upon this blocklist.

-This logic is open-source.
-Feel free to modify, share, or build upon this blocklist.
-If you include this list in other tools, giving credit is highly appreciated!
+If you include this list in other tools, giving credit is highly appreciated!(but it not required)

 ## ⚖️ Terms of Service, Privacy Policy, and Liability Disclaimer